BaumannDaniel/ontime-cli/README.md

 #### FILE

-Change the file of a player.
+Change the file of a device.

 ```
 file [subject_id] [file]